bouc1620/gamepad-rxjs/README.md

     console.log(`Player 2 rotated the left joystick ${motion}.`);
   });

-// since all the other observables will emit only once a button is pressed or once
+// Other observables emit only on state changes (button press/release or joystick movement).
-// a joystick angle has changed, you can use this observable which polls the gamepad's
+// gamepadEvent$ emits a full snapshot of the gamepad state every 15 ms,
-// state every 15ms to obtain the gamepad's current state player1.gamepadEvent$
+// allowing you to access the current state at any time. player1.gamepadEvent$
   .pipe(throttle(() => interval(5000)))
   .subscribe((gamepad: Gamepad) => {
     console.log(`This is a snapshot of Player 1's gamepad state: `, gamepad);
   });
 ```